-The Company made a significant investment in an entity that is involved in the area of stem cell research.
+The Company owns 35% of an entity that is involved in the area of stem cell research.
 The Company accounts for this investment under the equity method, and reviews annually to determine if an other than temporary impairment exists.
 The Company previously recorded equity in losses of affiliate until the investment balance was zero and only goodwill remained.
 The investment is reviewed annually to determine if an other than temporary impairment exists.
 The Company previously recorded equity in losses of affiliate until the investment balance was zero and only goodwill remained.
 The investment is reviewed annually to determine if an other than temporary impairment exists.
-The Company does not believe that an impairment exists as of November 30, 2009 and November 30, 2008.
+The Company does not believe that an impairment exists as of November 30, 2010 and November 30, 2009.
 If actual future results are not consistent with the Company's assumptions and estimates, the Company may be required to record impairment charges in the future which could have a negative impact on earnings.

-Patents
+Patents and Trademarks

-The Company incurs certain legal and related costs in connection with patent applications.
-If a future economic benefit is anticipated from the resulting patent or an alternate future use is available to the Company, such costs are capitalized and amortized over the expected life of the patent.
+The Company incurs certain legal and related costs in connection with patent and trademark applications.
+If a future economic benefit is anticipated from the resulting patent or trademark or an alternate future use is available to the Company, such costs are capitalized and amortized over the expected life of the patent or trademark.
 The Company's assessment of future economic benefit involves considerable management judgment.
 A different conclusion could result in the reduction of the carrying value of these assets.